top of page

 Expertise

 Chloe is an experienced lawyer who comes to TJC with extensive background in intellectual property, administrative law and litigation.
-Most recently Chloe has worked at Arts Law where she has advised artists, presented workshops and contributed to advocacy campaigns on a range of legal areas; including intellectual property (copyright, moral rights and trade marks), governance, contracts, confidentiality, consumer, defamation and insurance laws.
+Chloe has advised on a range of legal areas; including intellectual property (copyright, moral rights and trade marks), governance, contracts, confidentiality, consumer, defamation and insurance laws.
 Chloe has a passion for the arts and First Nations artists and communities.

 Experience